creativecstudios/spring/Spring_Auto_weird_Dependency_Injection.md

 	}
 ```
-THe springApplication.run(,) has two parameters.One is where to start (i.e) is my class name and Second is args.
+The springApplication.run(parameter1 ,parameter2) has two parameters.One is where to start the flow of the projet (i.e my main class name) and Second is args.

 ```java
 package com.ccs.mywebapp;